Eligible Borrowers

 Loan Periods

 The PUL System is made up of 12 branches including UES, Marquand, Firestone, and PU's offsite storage facility, ReCAP.
-Faculty, staff, graduate students, and undergraduate seniors may borrow any circulating materials from UES for a period of one academic term, while all other undergraduates may borrow up to 10 titles at a time for a period of one academic term.
-Loan periods vary in different libraries.
-Please click here for a summary of the Library circulation policies.
+Faculty, staff, graduate students, and undergraduate seniors may borrow any circulating materials from UES for a period of one academic term, while loan periods for other undergraduates vary by library.
+Please click here for a summary of the Library circulation policies for undergraduates who are not seniors.

 Fines & Fees

-All materials are subject to recalls, fines, and fees.
-Most fines are $0.25 per day; reserve fines are considerably higher so be sure to consult individual libraries for more information.
+All loaned materials are subject to fines and fees if not renewed or returned on time.
+Be sure to consult individual libraries for more information.
 Unpaid fines of $20 or more will block borrowing privileges.
 In most cases, the due date is stamped on a slip in the back of each book.
-Please note however, that a recall notice establishes a NEW due date for books requested for other borrowers.
+Please note that Princeton University Library no longer utilizes book recalls on borrowed items.

 Confidentiality